Assisted Bathing | Disabled / Less Abled Bathrooms

-Our assisted bathing range can be designed to your specific requirements.
+Our disabled shower range for the elderly or less abled can be designed to your specific requirements.
 We know continued independence is important to our customers and with this in mind we offer a wide range of products detailed below.

 Half-height doors are very useful for people who need assisted bathing.
 The half doors come in various configurations to suit many different types of entry E.g. Wheelchair access.
 The half-door enables a carer or member of the family to assist the person bathing while staying dry with curtain offering privacy if required.
 Half-height doors can come in white aluminum, or chrome aluminum, with the option of glass, or Perspex windows.